panacloud-modern-global-apps/full-stack-serverless-cdk/step48_AWS MediaLive/README.md

 Copy the RTMP link from AWS MediaLive console

-- click on the Input in the site bar and coppe the complete link from "Destination A" ... like [rtmp://52.202.187.209:1935/test/bootCamp123]	 (streaming key : bootCamp123)
+- click on the Input in the site bar and copy the complete link from "Destination A" ... like [rtmp://52.202.187.209:1935/test/bootCamp123]	 (streaming key : bootCamp123)

 ## OBS Studio setup